-- An open mutual-aid community is intended for a cooperative environment.
-Such a community is simple and easy to use, but it does not provide security measures against attacks or abuse. - In a closed mutual-aid community, only authorized web • sites can use rescue services.
+- An open mutual-aid community is intended for a cooperative environment, e.g., within an organization.
+Such a community is simple and easy to use, but it does not provide security measures against attacks or abuse. - In a closed mutual-aid community, only authorized web sites can provide or get rescue services, which protects against abuse by origin servers or bogus rescue servers.
 Based on the SLP (Service Location Protocol) [18] security features and public key cryptography, authentication is performed in accepting service registrations, choosing rescue server candidates, and accepting rescue requests.
 A community authority maintains a list of public keys for all authorized participating servers.
 When a web site is authorized to join a closed community, it creates a pair of public/private keys, and registers its public key with the community authority.
 For service registrations, a web server signs its registration using its private key, and a DotSlash service registry checks the public key specified in each registration and uses the key to verify the corresponding registration.
 For rescue server discovery, upon receiving a list of URL entries from a DotSlash service registry, a web server checks the public key specified in each URL entry and uses the key to verify the corresponding URL entry.
 For rescue requests, an origin server signs its rescue request using its private key, and a rescue server accepts a rescue request only if it is from a verified member of the community. - To increase the incentive for providing DotSlash rescue services and reduce abuse, a flood-insurance closed community can be used.
 In such a community, an authorized web site needs to pay the community authority an insurance premium to obtain tokens for using rescue services.
 For example, \$3 might be needed for 10 tokens [14].
 The community authority maintains a list of all valid tokens in the community, and associates each token with a participating web server.
 To secure a rescue relationship, the origin server needs to transfer one token to the rescue server.
 When an origin server has used up all its tokens, it needs to buy new tokens for using rescue services.
 On the other hand, a rescue server can accumulate tokens for its own rescue needs or sell its tokens.

-B. DotSlash Rescue Services
+C. DotSlash Rescue Services

-In DotSlash, a web server is in one of the following three states at any time: in SOS state if it gets rescue services from others, in rescue state if it provides rescue services to others, and in normal state if it does neither.
-Consequently, a web site not only has a fixed set of origin servers, but also has a changing set of rescue servers drafted from other sites.
-Dot-Slash rescue services allow an origin server to draft and release rescue servers fully automatically based on its load conditions.
+In DotSlash, a web site not only has a fixed set of origin servers, but also has a changing set of rescue servers drafted from other sites.
+DotSlash rescue services allow an origin server to draft and release rescue servers fully automatically based on its load conditions.
 An origin web server discovers suitable rescue servers via wide-area service location, either among peer servers or from a dedicated pool of rescue servers, allocates them for temporary use, and redirects client requests to them.
 The rescue process is completely self-managing and transparent to clients.

-DotSlash uses DNS round robin as the first level crude load

-distribution, and uses HTTP redirect as the second level finegrained load balancing.
+DotSlash uses DNS round robin as the first level crude load distribution, and uses HTTP redirect as the second level finegrained load balancing.
 When a rescue relationship is set up between two web servers, the rescue server assigns a unique virtual host name to the origin server, which is used by the origin server in its HTTP redirects to the rescue server.
 Also, the origin server adds the rescue server's IP address to its local DNS for round robin.